ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 Install some required packages
 ------------------------------

 If you are on a debian based system (such as Ubuntu or Mint), we provide `a script <https://github.com/ArduPilot/ardupilot/blob/master/Tools/environment_install/install-prereqs-ubuntu.sh>`__ that will do it for you.
+This script does NOT support building on operating systems that have reached end of support such as Ubuntu Bionic (18.04).

 From the cloned ardupilot directory :
 ::

     Tools/environment_install/install-prereqs-ubuntu.sh -y